 Each building withing the School District shall be required to develop a schedule and process to notify parents, and persons in parental relation of scheduled drills which will include students.
-Building administrators are responsible for indicating in their Building-Level emergency response plan the specific mechanism in which such persons will be informed and the timeframe in which this will occur prior to the drill being conducted.
+Notification of all drills will be made within one week by using Parent Square.

 Drills held at the District or building level will be followed by a debriefing with participant stake holders to identify areas of success and opportunities for improvement.

 Building representatives will provide a report to the District-Wide Safety Team on drill status during regularly scheduled district-wide safety meetings.
 Training

-- The District has established policies and procedures for annual multi-hazard school safety training for employees and students.
-Training includes: - An annual review of the building-level emergency response guides and general employee awareness training for building employees conducted by each principal or their designee. - o The annual early go home drill to test evacuation and sheltering procedures. - Each school building conducts fire drills throughout the course of the year in compliance with the SED schedule for the purpose of familiarizing employees and students with emergency procedures. - Topics for training will include general security and safety measures, intervention strategies with difficult or challenging students, building security awareness, violence prevention, mental health, and reporting requirements and procedures.
+The District has established policies and procedures for annual multi-hazard school safety training for employees and students.
+Training includes:

+• An annual review of the building-level emergency response plan and general employee awareness training for building employees conducted by each principal or their designee.

+- The annual early go home drill to test evacuation and sheltering procedures. - Each school building conducts evacuation drills throughout the course of the year in compliance with the SED schedule for the purpose of familiarizing employees and students with emergency procedures.

+Topics for training will include general security and safety measures, safety intervention strategies, building security awareness, violence prevention, mental health, and reporting requirements and procedures.

+Training for school staff, including bus drivers and monitors, includes awareness of behaviors that may signal emotional distress or violent tendencies, as well as protocols for reporting concerns.
+Staff also receive annual instruction on the District Code of Conduct and participate in professional development related to threat assessment and trauma-informed practices.
+For example, training may cover de-escalation techniques, recognizing early signs of behavioral escalation, and strategies for supporting atrisk students.
+These sessions are conducted or coordinated by the Superintendent and are available through staff development days, on-demand modules, and in-person workshops.